 Richard is a member of the litigation section of the California Bar Association and served on the Executive Board of the Litigation Committee in 1998 and 1999.
 From 2007 to 2012 he was the Chair of the Board of Directors of PilotLegis and currently serves as a member of the Board.
 He is also on the Board of The Legal Aid Society of San Francisco Employment Law Center.
 He was a member of the Board of Regents for John F. Kennedy University from 1992 to 1998 and a director of the Educational Foundation of Orinda from 1992 to 1997.

+Richard is an elected Fellow in the Litigation Counsel of America Trial Lawyer Honorary Society, an invitation-only Fellowship composed of less than one-half of one percent of American lawyers.
 Since 1989, Richard has been a faculty member of the Practicing Law Institute, where he lectures on cable television issues, and he has served as a visiting lecturer at Hastings College of the Law.
 He is the author of numerous articles on the cable television industry.

 Richard graduated in 1975 from the University of California, Santa Barbara, with a bachelor’s degree in philosophy.
 He earned his law degree with honors from the University of California, Hastings College of the Law, San Francisco in 1979.
 While at Hastings, he was Note and Comment Editor of the Hastings Law Journal and was a member of the Order of the Coif and the Thurston Society.